glitch-soc/docs/features/themes/index.md

 ###  Fallbacks

-The `fallback` property specifies a theme or themes from which to draw unspecified packs.
+The `fallback` property specifies a flavour or flavours from which to draw unspecified packs.
 By default, unspecified packs are drawn from the default theme.
-The value of this property can be either the name of a theme, or an array of names, in which case the first present theme will be used.
+The value of this property can be either the name of a flavour, or an array of names, in which case the first present flavour will be used.
 Setting this property to `null` disables fallback behaviour.

 ###  Pack directory

-Generally speaking, your pack files should be inside of your theme folder.
+Generally speaking, your pack files should be inside of your flavour folder.
-If for some reason they aren't (as is the case with the `vanilla` theme, to maintain upstream compatibility), you can specify a different folder inside which to look for packs with the `pack_directory` property.
+If for some reason they aren't (as is the case with the `vanilla` flavour, to maintain upstream compatibility), you can specify a different folder inside which to look for packs with the `pack_directory` property.
 This should have a string value, and is resolved relative to the application root, *not* `app/javascript`.